MrTuge123/League_of_Legends_Analysis/README.md

 **Univariate Analysis**
+The histogram showcases the distribution of gold difference at 25 minutes, calculated as a team's gold minus their opponent's.
+The distribution as shown is perfectly symmetrical around zero.
+The shape of the distribution makes sense because for every game, one team's gain is the other's loss.
+This symmetry confirms that the feature captures the relative advantage between opposing teams, which is the team's performance compared to their opponent.
+We know golddiffat25 = goldat25 - opp_goldat25.
+If golddiffat25 > 0, it means that the team is ahead of the opponent, and if golddiffat25 < 0 then it means that team is behind.
+Because golddiffat25 is a comparative metric, it is informative for the prediction because we know whether the team is richer than the team they are playing against.
+While many games are balanced at 25 minutes (clustered near 0), the long tails suggest a subset of matches where one team secures a substanstial gold lead.
+The relative gold advantage would become a powerful predictor in distinguishing the winners and losers.
 <iframe src="images/fig_uni1.html" width="800" height="600" frameborder="0" ></iframe>

 **Bivariate Analyses and Aggregations**
+The boxplot compares the gold difference at the 25 minute mark between teams that won versus the teams that lost.
+Winning teams consistently showed a strong positive gold difference, while the losing teams often fell behind.
+The side by side visualization highlights the predictive power of this single feature: the teams leading in gold at minute 25 have a significant competitive advantage and are more likely to win the game match.
 <iframe src="images/figbi1.html" width="800" height="600" frameborder="0" ></iframe>

+The aggregate table below presents the average values of critical mid-game performance metrics at 25 minutes, grouped by match outcome.
+Winning teams (result = 1) consistently outperform the losing teams (result = 0) in every key statistic: gold, experience, creep scores, kills, whil also resulting in less deaths.
+These patterns validate that mid game performance strongly correlates with success, meaning that these variables will be useful in our classification model.
 <iframe src="images/aggregate_table.html" width="800" height="400" frameborder="0"></iframe>